commonsearch/cosr-about/content/pages/faq.md

 ### Will there be ads on Common Search?

+We will only consider ads after having exhausted all the other ways to be financially sustainable.

-At scale, our operating costs will be extremely large compared to other open source projects.
-Ads are currently the primary revenue source of all the large-scale search engines, so it may very well be our only choice at the moment, though we will research other ways to be sustainable at length, including recurring donations, affiliate links, ...
+At scale our operating costs will be extremely large compared to other open source projects that typically rely on donations, so we will research many other funding models including recurring donations, affiliate programs, grants, ...

-If we need to have ads, they be restricted by very strong rules dictated by our [core values](/values):

- - For [independence](/values#independence), there would need to be many technological and social checks in place to make sure no advertiser is ever able to have any impact on our organic results.
- - For [transparency](/values#transparency), all ads would need to be clearly labelled as paid links.
- - For [frugalism](/values#frugalism), ads would be strictly limited in size, form and location.
-For instance, ads should never be shown above the first organic result.
- - For [privacy](/values#privacy), nothing other than the search string and country could be shared with third parties.

-Our [board of trustees](/governance) will be responsible for finding the right compromise and make this project sustainable.
+Our [board of trustees](/governance) will be responsible for finding the right compromise and making sure we stay true to our [core values](/values), most importantly [transparency](/values#transparency), [independence](/values#independence), [frugalism](/values#frugalism) and [privacy](/values#privacy).